Half-reaction: Example: oxidation of magnesium

-2Mg_{(s)}{} + O2_{(g)} -> 2Mg^2+ + 2O^2-

 Two ions, positive (Mg(2+)) and negative (O(2-)) exist on product side and they combine immediately to form a compound magnesium oxide (MgO) due to their opposite charges (electrostatic attraction).
 In any given oxidation-reduction reaction, there are two half reactions—oxidation half reaction and reduction half reaction.
 The sum of these two half reactions is the oxidation–reduction reaction.